IAI Kfir: Sri Lanka

 The Sri Lanka Air Force (SLAF) acquired six Kfir C.2s and a single TC.2 in 1995–1996.
 A further nine aircraft had been added to the inventory by 2005, including four C.2s and four C.7s acquired in 2000.
 Currently the SLAF operates two TC.2s, two C.7s and six C.2s by the No. 10 "Fighter" Squadron.
-The SLAF used their Kfirs to carry out attacks against LTTE rebels during the Sri Lankan Civil War in Sri Lanka.
+The SLAF used their Kfirs to carry out attacks against LTTE insurgents during the Sri Lankan Civil War in Sri Lanka.
 Two Kfir C.7s were destroyed on the ground in an LTTE attack on SLAF Katunayake air base, part of Bandaranaike International Airport, on 24 July 2001.
 Three others were lost in non-combat related accidents during the Civil War period.
 None were lost in aerial combat.
 In March 2011, two Kfirs collided in mid-air during an airshow practice sortie.

 On June 30, 2021, it was announced that the IAI will upgrade five Sri Lankan Kfirs for a return to service with new systems and sensors under a US$50 million contract.
+The first of these upgraded C12s took flight on 11 June 2026.